openhab/openhab-addons/addons/binding/org.openhab.binding.astro/README.md

 # Astro Binding

-The Astro binding is used for calculating many DateTime and positional values for sun and moon.
+The Astro binding is used for calculating
+    * many DateTime and positional values for sun and moon.
+    * Radiation levels (direct, diffuse and total) of the sun during the day

 ## Supported Things